 Now a mainstay of the Western lexicon, the term “conspiracy theory” is often employed as a pejorative to delegitimize an opponent’s argument without actually engaging that person’s points of debate.
 The accusation implies that the person labeled as “conspiracy theorist” is prone to credulous, prima facie acceptance of all theories that run counter to mainstream or official positions, regardless of how far-afield the other implied theories happen to be from the actual debate at hand.

-In what might come as a surprise to many, the term conspiracy theory, as now colloquially conceived, is a product of the U.S. government’s intentional perception-manipulation in the socially and politically tumultuous 1960’s.
+In what might come as a surprise to many, the widespread use of the term ‘conspiracy theory’ is partly a product of the U.S. government’s intentional perception-manipulation in the socially and politically tumultuous 1960’s.
 Further, given the long history of undisputed government subterfuge in the U.S. and other Western states, and in light of voluminous extant evidence that conflicts with government explanations, it is perfectly rational to question official positions.
 In actuality, true credulity seems to rest with those who, prima facie, accept official positions without considering the full spectrum of logical and evidence-based possibilities.

-Though academia is very skeptical and probing with regard to its acceptance of certain official positions, it has woefully failed to analyze other official claims that are challenged by abundant evidence.
+Though academia is very skeptical and probing with regard to its acceptance of certain official positions, it has largely failed to analyze other official claims that are challenged by abundant evidence.
 For example, scholars rightfully and expeditiously questioned the premise of the post-9/11 wars in Iraq and Afghanistan.
 In the case of the Iraq War, academics cited evidential inconsistencies in the Bush Administration’s attempt to connect Saddam Hussein with al-Qaeda and weapons of mass destruction (WMD).
 In the case of the post-9/11 Afghanistan War, scholars questioned the strategic viability of invading and occupying Afghanistan as an effective means to prevent future terror attacks.
-Conspicuously, the precursor to both of these U.S.-led wars, namely the U.S. government’s official explanation for the 9/11 attacks, has been paid little scrutiny by the academic community; this, even despite ever-increasing contradictory physical evidence based on scientific research, gaping investigative inadequacies that were lamented by actual members of the 9/11 Commission, and serious questions of cui bono pertaining to key officials in positions of power during the attacks.
+Conspicuously, the precursor to both of these U.S.-led wars, namely the U.S. government’s official explanation for the 9/11 attacks, has received relatively little scrutiny by the academic community; this, even despite ever-increasing contradictory physical evidence based on scientific research and shortcomings with respect to official investigations.
 Despite the existence of this evidence, questioning the accuracy of the official 9/11 explanation is still largely considered a practice of conspiracy theorizing by much of the academic community; if evidenced only by its failure to engage.

 The following scholars discuss how the conspiracy label was deployed to manipulate U.S. and Western audiences: